HarryPehkonen/nolint/dev-log/IMPLEMENTATION_JOURNEY.md

 # NOLINT - Implementation Journey (Historical Record)

+**  COMPLETE REWRITE IN PROGRESS**

-**Note**: This document is a historical record of the implementation journey, including both successful approaches and failed attempts.
-For current architecture documentation, see `../ARCHITECTURE.md`.
+**Note**: This document is a historical record of the previous implementation journey, including both successful approaches and failed attempts.
+A complete architectural rewrite is now underway with a different architecture based on functional reactive UI patterns and pure functional core design.

 ## Overview

-This document captures the design decisions, implementation approaches, and lessons learned during the development of `nolint`.
-It includes both successful approaches and failed attempts.
+This document captures the design decisions, implementation approaches, and lessons learned during the development of the previous `nolint` implementation.
+While this implementation was fully functional and production-ready, the project is now being completely rewritten with a superior architecture.

-**  FINAL STATUS**: All major issues resolved.
-The tool is production-ready with comprehensive functionality and robust error handling.
+**Historical Status**: All major issues were resolved.
+The previous tool was production-ready with comprehensive functionality and robust error handling.

+**Current Status**: **COMPLETE REWRITE IN PROGRESS** - New architecture based on:
+- **Functional Reactive UI** (Model-View-Update pattern)
+- **Functional Core / I/O Shell** separation
+- **AnnotatedFile** approach preventing line number drift
+- **Pure functions** for extensive testability

+**Value of This Historical Record**: The lessons learned, edge cases discovered, and implementation challenges documented here are invaluable for the rewrite.
+The new architecture aims to solve the same problems more elegantly while avoiding the architectural complexity that led to this rewrite.

 ## Major Design Decisions